 Two provisional seats are awarded to candidates who communicate their intention to attend VCU School of Medicine.
 Successful candidates demonstrate outstanding academic preparation, professional conduct, dedication to the profession, and personal maturity.
 In addition, students nominated for this program must take the MCAT in the spring or summer of their junior year.
 This is not an accelerated program.

 George Washington University School of Medicine Early Selection

 The Early Selection Program of The George Washington University School of Medicine and Health Sciences is a very competitive program that gives gifted, talented and committed students, who have achieved academic distinction at Mason, the ability to pursue their interest in the humanities (major or minor) in more depth, as well as the opportunity for more focused high impact experiences.
 (Students transferring into Mason are ineligible.)
 This is not an accelerated program.
 GWU SOM requires that applicants have completed a minimum of two semesters of chemistry and two semesters of biology or physics, as well as a social/behavioral science course by the end of the semester during which they apply to the Early Selection Program.
 All early section students admitted into the program will be required to take the MCAT as part of the MD application process.
 Only students who are U.S. or Canadian Citizens or hold U.S. Permanent Residency at the time of application are eligible to apply.
-Students in the Early Selection Program do not take the MCAT.